tempestfaux/world-clock/README.md

 # World Clock

-A program that displays the time of various cities across the world.
+A program that displays the time of cities around the world.
 Works by taking a time source and modifying it based off differences in timezones.

 ## How to Run